K-19: The Widowmaker: Plot

 A Sikorsky H-34 helicopter from a nearby United States Navy destroyer offers assistance, which Vostrikov rejects.
 The Soviet government grows concerned when the K-19 ceases contact but is spotted near the destroyer.
 Hoping diesel submarines will be sent to tow the K-19, Vostrikov orders a return to port.
-The repaired pipework leaks causing the reactor temperature to raise.
+The repaired pipework leaks causing the reactor temperature to rise.
 Torpedo fuel ignites a fire.
-Initially ordering the fire suppression system activated – which would suffocate anyone in the area – Vostrikov is talked down by Polenin, who personally assists the fire crew.
+Initially ordering the fire suppression system activated—which would suffocate anyone in the area—Vostrikov is talked down by Polenin, who personally assists the fire crew.
 Two officers mutiny against Vostrikov and Radtchenko enters the reactor alone to attempt repairs.

 Polenin deceives the mutineers into handing over their weapons, arrests them, and frees Vostrikov.
 Unaware of Radtchenko, Vostrikov, at Polenin's behest, announces his plan to dive and attempt another repair, fearing an overheating reactor could set off their warheads and incite nuclear war.
 The crew responds positively, and K-19 dives.
 Radtchenko's repairs are successful.
 Blinded and weakened by the radiation, he is dragged to safety by Vostrikov.
 A meltdown is prevented, but irradiated steam leaks throughout the submarine.

 A Soviet diesel submarine reaches K-19, with orders to confine the crew aboard until a freighter can pick them up.
 Vostrikov instead orders an evacuation.
 Returning to the Soviet Union, Vostrikov is tried for endangering the mission and disobeying a direct order, but Polenin comes to his defense.
-In all, twenty seven men died from radiation sickness.
+In all, twenty-seven men died from radiation sickness.

-In 1989, an aged Vostrikov meets Polenin and other survivors at a cemetery on the anniversary of their rescue.
+An epilogue reveals that Vostrikov was acquitted, but the K-19 crew was sworn to secrecy and Vostrikov was never again given a command.
+In late 1989 after the fall of the Berlin Wall, an aged Vostrikov meets Polenin and other survivors at a cemetery on the anniversary of their rescue.
 Vostrikov reveals that he nominated the deceased crewmen for the Hero of the Soviet Union award, but was told the honor was reserved for combat veterans.
-Remarking "what good are honors from such people," Vostrikov toasts the survivors and those who sacrificed their lives.
+Remarking "what good are honors from such people", Vostrikov toasts the survivors and those who sacrificed their lives.

-An epilogue reveals Vostrikov was acquitted, but the K-19 crew was sworn to secrecy and Vostrikov was never again given a command.